Brazilian Coffee: Story Behind The Cup

 There are several uniquely Brazilian varietals:

-Mundo Novo - varietal accounts for about 40 percent of Brazilian coffees and is a hybrid between Typica and Bourbon that was found in Brazil in the 1940s.
-It’s particularly suited to the country’s climate and farmers like it because of it’s resistant to disease and high yield.
-Coffee drinkers like it because it produces a sweet cup with a thick body and low acidity.
+- Mundo Novo - a hybrid between Typica and Bourbon that was discovered in Brazil in the 1940s and accounts for around 40% of Brazilian coffees.
+It's well-suited to the country's environment, and farmers like it for its disease resistance and high production.
+It's popular among coffee aficionados because it makes a sweet cup with a rich body and low acidity.

-Some Brazilian beans especially those that are pulped natural or “Brazil natural” have a pronounced peanutty quality and heavy body that makes them common components in espresso blends.
-Chocolate and some spice is typical and the coffees tend to linger in the mouth with a less clean aftertaste than other South American beans.
+Some Brazilian beans, particularly those that are pulped natural or "Brazil natural," have a distinct nutty flavor and a heavy body, making them popular in espresso mixes.
+Chocolate and spice are common flavors, and the coffees tend to stay in the mouth longer, leaving a less clean aftertaste.